Contributor: Angus Frith

-Copies of any Act, Regulation or local law can be bought from government bookshops, or on the internet.
-Some websites that publish legislation require you to subscribe to the site in order to view the content.
-However, these subscriptions are expensive for the occasional user.
+Copies of any Act, Regulation or local law can be found on the internet.
+Some websites that publish legislation require you to subscribe to view the content.
+These subscriptions are expensive for the occasional user.
 Government sites may not be updated as quickly as subscription sites, but they are free and extremely useful for most purposes.

 The following websites provide information and legislation:

 • The Australasian Legal Information Institute (AustLII): www.austlii.edu.au